What is Occupational Therapy?

-- Technology & Assistive Device Development and Consulting
+- Technology and Assistive Device Development and Consulting

 - Welfare to Work Programs

-- Mental Health Services for Children & Youth
+- Mental Health Services for Children and Youth

 What Type of People Thrive as Occupational Therapists?

-- able to help others help themselves, patience
+- Patience and the ability to help others help themselves

 If you are innately curious and analytical, you might make a great occupational therapist!